+Water Aerobics classes will not be held during the COVID-19 reopening plan.
 Certificate holders and rental members and their adult dependents may register for Water Aerobics classes.
 Emeritus members may register for Water Aerobics classes and will receive complimentary access to the club for the duration of the class.
 If drop-in Water Aerobics classes are held in August, August members may pay the drop-in fee and attend such classes.

 Only certificate holders and rental members and their dependents may arrange for private swim, dive, or tennis lessons held on or before July 31.
 Beginning on August 1, August members may also arrange for private lessons.

 A member may, on a space available basis, register a non-member for a group lesson or class or a private lesson as a companion to the member or member’s dependent.
 The member must email firstname.lastname@example.org to obtain an authorization number to register the guest for the class.
 The class fee plus guest fee must be paid by the member.
 For morning classes, the guest visits for the class will be subtracted from the member’s account at the time of registration.
 For afternoon classes, the member must register the guest each day by checking in with the lifeguards and an eGuestcard visit will be subtracted from the member’s account at that time.